FabianRechsteiner/geogirafe/README.md

 ## Configuration

 The complete configuration of the application is done in the file `static/config.json`.
-This configuration will be loaded dynamically when the applications starts.
+This configuration will be loaded dynamically when the application starts.
 Therefore it is not necessary to rebuild the project when you modify this file.

 The file `static/config.json` does not exists by default.